-If you’re interested in future employment, reach out.
+If you’re interested in future employment, keep reading.

 Our mission as employers is to provide a safe, kind, challenging and rewarding workplace where mutual respect is Queen and gorgeous flowers are also Queen.
 We are two imperfect humans who are still working out the kinks of this beautiful farm creature, and we are deeply committed to our growth as leaders as well as the high quality of the flowers that pass through our doors.

-Part time farming position (Potential for 1 space for 2025)
+Part time farming position (Potential for 2 spots in 2026)

-Mid March through October/November - Preference given to applicants that can commit to the whole season, and a plus if you could imagine coming back for additional years.
+Mid March/Early April through Late October/Early November - Preference given to applicants that can commit to the whole season, and a plus if you could imagine coming back for additional years.

-Pay range $16-$20/hour, depending on experience, hustle, overall knowledge and efficiency.
+Pay range $17-$20/hour, depending on experience, hustle, overall knowledge and efficiency.
 Farming experience is not necessary, though strong preference will be given to applicants that have previous experience doing outdoor manual labor or other highly challenging outdoor work.
+If you like doing hard shit, basically.

-Looking for one farmer to work 1-3 days per week, hours vary.
+Looking for one/two farmers to work 1-3 short days per week.
 Work hours vary by season and can be weather dependent.
-We are looking for shorter shifts, flexible based on your needs.
+We are looking for shorter shifts, 4-6 hours, flexible based on your needs.

 Job description.
 As a part time farmer here, you can expect to be involved in the most vital aspects of the farming portion of our operation.
-From starting seeds > prepping beds > planting plants > weeding plants > learning to harvest a few key crops > cleaning buckets > getting the blooms into fresh water > the cooler.
+From starting seeds > prepping beds > planting plants > weeding plants > learning to harvest a few key crops > stripping foliage from steps > cleaning buckets > getting the blooms into fresh water > the cooler.
 As the seasons shift the work shifts also, though there are big pushes of specific jobs.
-Like, in Spring we start seeds, tend to them, prep beds and PLANT.
+Ex- in Spring we start seeds, tend to them, prep beds and PLANT.
 In summer we still start seeds and plant, but the bulk of work shifts to weeding, staking plants for straight stems, and of course harvesting flowers.
 In the fall we keep harvesting harvesting harvesting while also planting for overwintering and preparing for the farm to hibernate.
-All season long you can expect to do a lot of weeding, bed prep (pulling old plants out, amending + raking, laying landscape fabric, replanting,) stamping flower sleeves, cleaning buckets, mowing/weedwacking, and assisting with harvest efficiency in various ways.
+All season long you can expect to do a lot of weeding, bed prep (pulling old plants out, amending + raking, laying landscape fabric, replanting) stamping flower sleeves, cleaning buckets, mowing/weed wacking, and assisting with harvest efficiency in various ways.
 We work day in and day out regardless of the heat, rain, mud or with unrelenting mosquitoes buzzing in our ears.
-Tasks are repetitive and weather/bugs/sunburns can be unkind to us, but through all we tend to the land and our beloved crops.
+Tasks are repetitive and weather/bugs/sunburns can be unkind, but through all we tend to the land and our beloved crops.
 Please note that this is a farming position and does not guarantee any floral design work.
-Must love children, or at least our child lol, Gus.
-He is 2 years old, and with ever present illness and childcare mishaps, sometimes we must be flexible to make sure his needs are met.
+Must love children, or at least our children lol.
+Gus is 3, Hank is 4 months, and they are not only our family but a huge part of the farm.
+Gus LOVES to be involved and will definitely be all up in your business in the kindest of ways.
+Parenting means ever present illness and childcare mishaps, and we must be flexible to make sure their needs are met.
 Our farm is our home, and some times there is more overlap than others.

 Qualities we are looking for.
 In order to succeed here and be happy, you must have grit and be a big time self starter.
 To us, grit means you are resilient, highly motivated, willing + open, and overall foster a positive mindset.
 And you’re kinda a badass.
 Whatever that means to you.
 Maybe your body doesn’t lift 60 pounds, but we’re looking for someone scrappy enough to come up with a solution to move those 30 bags of potting mix anyway, and is heart centered enough to ask for help and not let their ego get in the way.
 Openness and kind, upfront communication are all non negotiable.
 Zero tolerance policy for attitude without apology, using unkind words, racism, sexism, or any of that bull.
 Must be comfortable having a 30ish year old woman telling you what to do.
 Being a self starter is absolutely key here, as you will spend a lot of time working alone - so that must be something you enjoy and an environment you shine in.
 A grounded, logical person will be necessary to mesh well with Chris + my work styles.